EnforceAuth/ea-financial/README.md

 # EA Financial

-This monorepo contains the code for the EA Financial, a fictional global bank serving as an example institution for demonstrating best practices in policy-as-code.
+This monorepo contains the code for the EA Financial, a fictional global bank serving as an example institution for demonstrating best practices in policy-as-code with **fully integrated Open Policy Agent (OPA) authorization**.

 ## Quick Start - Access the App in Your Browser